Food Banks as a Lifeline: Canada’s New Normal. Read our HungerCount 2025 Report for more information.

 To learn more about our data collection and analysis processes for HungerCount 2025, click here to download the full PDF report.

-Read our Past HungerCount Reports Below
+Read our Full HungerCount Reports Below

 HungerCount 2023: